deuscode/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Get-Help.md

 ```

 ### -Path

 Gets help that explains how the cmdlet works in the specified provider path.
 Enter a PowerShell provider path.

-This parameter gets a customized version of a cmdlet help topic that explains how the cmdlet works in the specified PowerShell provider path.
+This parameter gets a customized version of a cmdlet help topic that explains
+how the cmdlet works in the specified PowerShell provider path.
+This parameter
-This parameter is effective only for help about a provider cmdlet and only when the provider includes a custom version of the provider cmdlet help topic in its help file.
+is effective only for help about a provider cmdlet and only when the provider
+includes a custom version of the provider cmdlet help topic in its help file.
-To use this parameter, install the help file for the module that includes the provider.
+To use this parameter, install the help file for the module that includes the
+provider.

-To see the custom cmdlet help for a provider path, go to the provider path location and enter a **Get-Help** command or, from any path location, use the *Path* parameter of **Get-Help** to specify the provider path.
+To see the custom cmdlet help for a provider path, go to the provider path
+location and enter a **Get-Help** command or, from any path location, use the
+*Path* parameter of **Get-Help** to specify the provider path.
+You can also
-You can also find custom cmdlet help online in the provider help section of the help topics.
+find custom cmdlet help online in the provider help section of the help
-For example, you can find help for the **New-Item** cmdlet in the Wsman:\*\ClientCertificate path (http://go.microsoft.com/fwlink/?LinkID=158676).
+topics.

 For more information about PowerShell providers, see [about_Providers](About/about_Providers.md).